Portix24/PricksnPlanks/README.md

 ## 🐛 Issues & Suggestions

 Found a bug?
 Have a feature request?
-Feel free to open an issue on the [GitHub repository](https://github.com/yourusername/pricksnplanks) or use the Modrinth comment section.
+Feel free to open an issue on the [GitHub repository](https://github.com/Portix24/PricksnPlanks).

 ---